Choose your language

 Business Make staff aware of their printing costs and allocate costs to the relevant department or work area.
 This brings the attention much closer to those that instigate the printing (i.e. it’s not an IT department budget expense!)

 Professional organizations/businesses In professional organizations like law firms, accountancies, architects etc., it’s common to allocate Print and Copying costs to a client, project, or case.
-Tracking the reason for printing time of printing will allow costs can be billed back or tracked appropriately.
+Tracking the reason for printing time of printing will allow costs to be billed back or tracked appropriately.

-Serviced office or co-working spaces Track printing by tenant or company.
+Serviced office or coworking spaces Track printing by tenant or company.
 You can then include the costs in their monthly rent.

 As you can see, print charging and print cost allocation are often tackled differently depending on the type of organization.
 But they have one common factor — they are simple processes put into place for both the users and the tech team supporting them.
 Without this ingredient, users and SysAdmins will see implementing something like a quote cost control as “yet another bureaucratic process to rebel against”.